nestoor22/apartmentML/README.md

 Run main.py

-All data saves to ApartmentsInfo.db
+All data is saved to ApartmentsInfo.db

 Wait =)